 If you’re not playing games, creating 3D objects, or making high-res video editing, an integrated graphics chip will be exceptional, especially Intel’s latest Iris Plus graphics.
-If you have needs, a separate graphics processor from AMD or Nvidia is the best graphics cars.
+If you have needs, a separate graphics processor from AMD or Nvidia is the best graphics card.

 As with CPUs, there are high- and low-end graphics chips.
-Low-end gaming or workstation systems has jobs today user have Nvidia MX250 or GTX 1650 GPUs; while medium series models have RTX 2050 or RTX 2060 and high-end models have RTX 2070 or 2080 GPUs these chips are best on practical works.
+Low-end gaming or workstation systems has jobs today user have Nvidia MX250 or GTX 1650 GPUs; while medium series models have RTX 2050 or RTX 2060 and high-end models have RTX 2070 or 2080 GPUs these chips are best for practical works.
 Nvidia is maintaining the list of its graphics chips from low to high.

-Nvidia’s rivals, AMD, is Apple’s choice for graphics cards, while you really shouldn’t buy a MacBook for gaming.
+Nvidia’s rival, AMD, is Apple’s choice for graphics cards, while you really shouldn’t buy a MacBook for gaming.
 AMD is set to launch the latest graphics this year, so keep an eye out for all those chips.
 AMD is also maintaining the list of its graphics cards.

 Most ordinary laptops will have USB 3.0 ports and HDMI out for video.
 However, a cumulative number of laptops use Type-C USB or Thunderbolt 3 ports that are Type-C USB compatible.